JacksonGS-1/Alpha-Synuclein-Seeding-Activity-and-Parkinsons-Disease-Progression/README.md

 # Team-Chen-a-Synuclein-SAA-Project
 Project Title: Baseline α-synuclein seeding activity and Parkinson’s disease progression in the Parkinson's Progression Markers Initiative cohort

-Project Overview: Included in this repository is the R code used to create figures and analyze longitudinal clinical and a-synuclein seeding amplification assay data from the Parkinson's Progression Markers Initiative (PPMI).
+Project Overview: Included in this repository is the R code used to create figures and analyze longitudinal clinical and a-synuclein seed amplification assay data from the Parkinson's Progression Markers Initiative (PPMI).

 Dependencies: The data required to run this code can be found in the PPMI Database (www.ppmi-info.org/access-data-specimens/download-data; RRID:SCR00_6431).
 After downloading and curating the data from PPMI, simply update the working directory and file paths to run this code.
 The following packages are required to run this code: dplyr, readxl, tableone, writexl, tidyr, VennDiagram, grid, lme4, lmerTest, ggplot2, sjPlot, broom.mixed, patchwork, ggpubr, RColorBrewer, vcd.